perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 The Account may then be used for all interactions with StarkNet, such as transferring, swapping or caling arbitrary contracts with arbitrary data.

-This may exist as a single operation as part of an L1 to L2 bridge.
-The bridge might receive the L1 funds and use those to deploy and initialize a contract using the information specified in the bridge transfer.
-E.g., A solidity contract with `bridgeToNewAccount(L2_StarkNetKey, L1_FallbackAddress, etherAmount)`.
-The address of the deployed account contract could then be fetched and saved for the user for their first L2 transaction.
+The details of how this manifests in relation to an onboarding-related account creation with an L1 to L2 bridge will become clearer with time.

 Specific example